 As each couple's issue are unique, the challenges that they face vary.
 The therapy we provide is hence focused on providing a secure and safe space for the couple to bring up their concerns.
 This allows for better functioning of the marital relationship as the triggers that cause dysfunction in the relationship can be managed through fostering greater understanding between each other.

 family & parenting

 Family issues (including parenting challenges) are a common source of frustration in today's time.
 Daily arguments often arise and cause strain amongst family members, thereby affecting the dynamics and harmony of the family unit.
 At WINGS Counselling Centre, Systemic Family Therapy is utilised when working with families to identify familial patterns so as to change the system of interaction between family members.
-Other therapeutic approaches such Cognitive Behaviour Therapy is often used to complement the session as well because family issues occasionally stem from other strained relationships – in such a scenario, individuals within the family are free to seek help from counsellors separately before entering into family therapy.
+Other therapeutic approaches such Cognitive Behavioural Therapy (CBT) and Emotionally Focused Therapy (EFT) are often used to complement the session as well because family issues occasionally stem from other strained relationships – in such a scenario, individuals within the family are free to seek help from counsellors separately before entering into family therapy.

 The children and youth of today face many challenges that range from self-esteem to relationship issues.
 A lack of motivation toward studies and navigating the developmental issues that adolescents face are issues that adults often misunderstand.
 WINGS Counselling Centres' niche area of work is helping children and youth through timely intervention.
 We have also been providing school-based counselling since 1995.
 We adopt a collaborative approach by working closely with students, their parents, and schools, to identify and address the challenges that youths face.
 We aim to empower youths with a sensible voice coupled with a sense of responsibility, as well as provide them with a nurturing environment within which they can flourish and grow as individuals.